-Customisable, conversational, and clickable – brands won’t have it any other way with their evolving ‘content marketing strategy’.
+Customisable, conversational, and clickable – brands won’t have it any other way with their evolving ‘content marketing strategy’, reach $13 billion by the end of 2020 with over 19 million content creators.
 Now throw in ‘creative’ into the mix and you have the perfect ‘content marketing’ wish (if not prediction) for 2020 and beyond.

 Seth Godin – entrepreneur and business writer – calls content marketing the “only marketing left”.
 He might as well be right with 42% of B2B marketers accepting that content marketing efforts really pay off!
 Over 60% of consumer buying decisions are influenced by custom content and over 80% of all media messages have internal and external backlinks to drive traffic and rank better.